+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

-Redwood Academy employed a full-time student services coordinator to provide additional college advising as its most significant action towards this goal.
+There were no substantive differences in planned actions and actual implementation of these actions.
+Redwood Academy was put in the position of providing their own special education services rather than contracting them all through Ukiah Unified as had been done since the school's founding.
+Therefore, Redwood Academy employed a special education teacher, acquired SPED materials as needed, and contracted services for a school psychologist, nurse, counselor, etc. In addition to establishing its SPED program, Redwood Academy employed a dill-time student services coordinator to provide additional college advising which is the most significant action towards this goal.
 Additionally, the school provided college admission curriculum to all students, which included continuing its College Program whereby students in grades 11 and 12 had the opportunity to take more college level coursework.